 Bettane & Desseauve

 Philippe Huguenot is a pragmatist.
-Certified organic since 2013, he initiated this approach to enable his vines to regain the good rusticity he was no longer finding.
+Certified organic since 2013, he initiated this process to enable his vines to regain the hardiness he felt they had lost.
 Mechanical harvesting has also been abandoned.
-The estate is forging ahead, and its wines are increasingly elegant, with a pleasant fruitiness that seduces from their earliest youth.
-The acceleration in quality has been spectacular over the last few vintages.
-A man of rare kindness, with wines that reflect his image, he likes to welcome his customers to the cellar when many have closed their doors in the face of commercial success.
-The quality here is particularly consistent.
+This estate is moving forward and its wines are becoming increasingly elegant with a pleasant fruitiness that appeals from a young age.
+The improvement in quality has been spectacular over the last few vintages.
+A man of rare kindness with wines that reflect his personality, he enjoys welcoming customers to his cellar at a time when many others have closed their doors due to commercial success.
+The quality here is particularly consistent and constant.

 Guide Hachette des vins